kubernetes/community/contributors/design-proposals/storage/pod-safety.md

 ### Fencing

-The changes above allow Pet Sets to ensure at-most-one pod, but provide no recourse for the automatic resolution of cluster partitions during normal operation.
+The changes above allow StatefulSets to ensure at-most-one pod, but provide no recourse for the automatic resolution of cluster partitions during normal operation.
 For that, we propose a **fencing controller** which exists above the current controller plane and is capable of detecting and automatically